Key information:

 100

 Sabina married Hadrian in 100 CE.
-Their marriage was strained from the start, as Hadrian preferred the company of men and considered his wife to be a headache.
-Hadrian is quoted as saying that if he was merely a private citizen, he would have divorced his wife on the grounds of “ill-temper and irritability.”
+Their marriage was strained from the start, as Hadrian preferred the company of men and found his wife difficult to live with.
+He is also said to have remarked that, if he had been a private citizen, he would have divorced her for “ill temper and irritability.”

 119

-While visiting Britain, Hadrian removed Gaius Suetonius Tranquillus (the famous historian) from his position as imperial secretary.
-This is thought to be because he was having an affair with the empress Sabina.
+While visiting Britain, Hadrian removed Gaius Suetonius Tranquillus (the historian) from his position as imperial secretary.
+It is rumored that he had been having an affair with the empress Sabina.

 137

-After her death, Sabina was deified by her husband emperor Hadrian.
+After her death, Sabina was deified by Hadrian.

 (Apotheosis of Sabina – relief from the Arch of Portugal)